 Users should take care not to include currency symbols and address details in meta tags where this situation might arise.

 The good news is that Google is looking for a better solution in view of the difficulties this can cause for multi-language sites.
-This will most probably manifest itself as a form of sitemap or addition to the site map where the hreflang attributes are signalled — although by then it will probably won’t be a tag any more but rather a URL with country and language codes.
+This will most probably manifest itself as a form of sitemap or addition to the site map where the hreflang attributes are signalled – although by then it will probably will not be a tag any more but rather a URL with country and language codes.

 This is probably some weeks away!

 Webmasters should also note that problems with the hreflang tag can be caused if the crawl does not correctly separate out the pages enabling the hreflang tag to receive its weighting in the algorithm.